 We want to express tremendous gratitude to our community for supporting the MUSD students as expressed through the passage of Measure B. We look forward to the next steps as we prepare to begin the improvements of our facilities.
 We hope you find this page to be helpful on the right you will find links to different areas.

-January 2017 – MUSD began facility master planning process that included, staff, parents, community members, and local agencies.
+January 2017 – MUSD began the facility master planning process that included, staff, parents, community members, and local agencies.

 June 2018 – Measure “B” $63.1 Facility Bond passed – BIG THANK YOU to the community.